A global network for scholars of internet governance

 2. Any GigaNet member may nominate any other GigaNet member as a member of the Steering Committee.
 Prior to submitting a nomination, the nominating GigaNet member has to make sure that the nominated GigaNet member is willing to accept the nomination if elected.
 Self nominations are also welcomed.

-4. The election process is done by electronic voting.
-The GigaNet Communications Chair is charged with managing the election process and with providing a report to the membership following the election, ensuring transparency and accountability.
+5. [includes an update from 2016] The election process is done by electronic voting.
+The Vice-Chair and Secretary will act as Election Officer for the year in which either role is open for election.
+The Election Officer is charged with managing the election process and with providing a report to the membership following the election, ensuring transparency and accountability.

 6. Election takes place on the basis of a relative majority of votes.
 In case of equal numbers of votes, the Communications Chair will randomly select a ballot, if no amicable settlement is reached otherwise.

 7. It would be desirable if the members of the Steering Committee would reflect diversity including geographical origins, gender, and disciplines.
 Additionally, it is desirable that SC members do not remain in the same position for more than two terms.